Register Now! Online International Roundtable on Indigenous Children's Voices & Rights - Sat 9 Aug, 2025

 Watch Now!
 Dialogue featuring Dr Ngozi Okonjo- Iweal (WTO) and VoFG Child Author Rehema Kibugi

 Trade and investment flows are often criticised for their sustainability impacts, yet, if harnessed properly through cutting-edge international law and governance, trade can help rather than hinder the global sustainable development goals.
 In world-class lecture and dialogue now available online which features Dr Ngozi Okonjo-Iweala, Director General of the World Trade Organization, and Rehema Kibugi, Child Author in the UN Voices of Future Generations Children’s Initiative.
-This briefing highlights how trade law and policy is evolving to address our world’s challenges, underlining the idea that the WTO can and must be part of an urgent RE-globalisation towards sustainability, building on its poverty-eradication potential and green comparative advantage.
+This briefing highlights how trade law and policy are evolving to address our world’s challenges, underlining the idea that the WTO can and must be part of an urgent Re-globalisation towards sustainability, building on its poverty-eradication potential and green comparative advantage.

 Those interested can watch now, with no cost!